gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 I want to make a claim that is not universally shared but that I believe is correct:

+**The fixed points of the RG,
+the scale-invariant theories,
-**The fixed points of the RG — the scale-invariant theories — are the fundamental objects in physics.**
+are the fundamental objects in physics.**

 Not the specific theories at specific scales.
 The fixed points.

-The Gaussian fixed point — free field theory.
+The Gaussian fixed point: free field theory.
-The Wilson-Fisher fixed point — critical phenomena.
+The Wilson-Fisher fixed point: critical phenomena.
 The UV fixed points of asymptotically free theories.

 These are the organizing structures